AlphaVantageSupport/stock_visualization_in_python_django/README.md

                  'ticker': tickerText,
               },
               success: function (res, status) {
-                var tickerDisplay = res['prices']['Meta Data']['2.
+                // stock price and SMA data for the user-specified ticker is now in the "res" object var tickerDisplay = res['prices']['Meta Data']['2.
 Symbol'];
                 var graphTitle = tickerDisplay + ' (data for the trailing 500 trading days)'